LovedeepB/Hollywood-Genre-Dashboard-In-R/readme.md

 2. Install R studio
    - LINK: https://rstudio.com/products/rstudio/download/
 3. Once R studio is downloaded open it up.
 There are two ways to install r shiny on your computer.
-   - One method is type in
+   - One method is type in the following into the r studio console
 	```
 		install.packages("shiny")
 	```
     - Another is go to the lower right hand corner and click on the **Packages** tab and then click install.
 Type in the name **shiny** in the input box that appears.
+4. Install the libraries that are used in the code.
+If you choose to you can install these packages by going to Packages and clicking install and typing in each packages name.
+Or you can install it by typing this into the r studio console
+       ```
+       		install.packages("ggplot2")
+		install.packages("dplyr")
+		install.packages("reshape2")
+       ```